PyCQA/docformatter/README.rst

       -i, --in-place        make changes to files instead of printing diffs -r, --recursive       drill down directories recursively
       --wrap-summaries length
-                            wrap long summary lines at this length (default: 79) --wrap-descriptions length
+                            wrap long summary lines at this length; set to 0 to disable wrapping (default: 79)
+      --wrap-descriptions length
-                            wrap descriptions at this length (default: 72) --blank               add blank line after description
+                            wrap descriptions at this length; set to 0 to disable wrapping (default: 72)
+      --blank               add blank line after description
       --pre-summary-newline
                             add a newline before the summary of a multi-line